 The combination of your body weight and gravity will apply pressure to the knot and you should eventually feel it spasm and release.

 This feels really satisfying and makes the foam roller a great way of keeping muscle knots under control.

 And if you want to try foam rolling for yourself the one I'd recommend is the TriggerPoint Grid Foam Roller.

-This one is firm and textured which makes it perfect for getting into hard to reach knots.
+As this one is firm and textured which makes it perfect for getting into hard to reach knots.

-Massage balls work in a similar way to a foam roller however they can be even more precise when targeting specific muscle knots.
+Massage balls work in a similar way to a foam roller, however they can be even more precise when targeting specific muscle knots.